 Two new Civil PE Practice Exams (40 questions + Solutions in each exam) created by Dr. Indranil Goswami.
 All of these questions are different from the breadth exams in the McGraw-Hill publication by the same author, which came out in 2012.
 Formatted in the same manner as the NCEES exams, and representing an appropriate level of difficulty, these practice exams can provide additional exam practice when preparing for the Civil PE Exam.

 We cannot end without talking about the NCEES exams.
 NCEES, who hosts and writes THE PE exam, writes up their own practice exams.
-I’ve shown here the geotechnical exam, but they offer one for each depth section.
+I’ve shown here the structural exam, but they offer one for each depth section.
 The test includes 40 questions for the breadth and 40 for the depth.
 These tests are going to be the MOST SIMILAR PE exam because they are written by the same people!
-The only problem is that you’ll probably want to work more.
-This is a great resource to test yourself a week or two ahead of the exam as that final examination of your skills.
-This is a must buy.
+The only problem is that you’ll probably want to work more because there is no way you’ll see problems like this on the exam; however, this is a great resource to test yourself a week or two ahead of the exam as that final examination of your skills.
+This is a must buy so you know the look and feel of the test.